barryclark/jekyll-now/biofactory/class/3-design.md

 permalink: /biofactory/class/3-design/
 ---

+> NOTE: these instructions are still under construction.
+The designs and BoM might be subject to change.

 ## Synopsys

 This class is essential.
 You will learn how to design objects in 2D and 3D and transform them into real objects with a lasercutter or 3D printer.
 As a demo we will make basic lab utilities, such as tube racks.